-- Deletion of records and data on shared network files, computer desktop and laptop hard drives, including personal copies - Deletion of distributed data/records on peripheral devices and portable storage media (e.g. PDAs, memory sticks, CDs, floppy disks, etc.) - Erasing or recycling of magnetic tapes - E. Suspension of Destruction/"Legal Hold": A legal hold is the process for suspending the destruction of records and other information that becomes necessary for KIUC to preserve.
-A legal hold may need to be issued for various reasons, such as: - A complaint is filed against KIUC - A credible threat of litigation has been received by KIUC - A discovery request is received - A records preservation order has been issued - A subpoena has been served on KIUC - A governmental, regulatory or law enforcement agency has instituted an investigation - An event has occurred resulting in death or serious bodily injury - A circumstance has arisen which is likely to cause KIUC to file a lawsuit against someone or some entity - An employee has made a complaint/allegation/report regarding a violation of law, KIUC policy, or other improper conduct prompting an internal investigation
+- 1. Deletion of records and data on shared network files, computer desktop and laptop hard drives, including personal copies - 2.
+Deletion of distributed data/records on peripheral devices and portable storage media - IV.
+Suspension of Destruction/"Legal Hold": A legal hold is the process for suspending the destruction of records and other information that becomes necessary for KIUC to preserve.
+A legal hold may need to be issued for various reasons, such as: - A complaint has been filed against KIUC. - A credible threat of litigation has been received by KIUC. - A discovery request is received. - A records preservation order has been issued. - A subpoena has been served on KIUC. - A governmental, regulatory or law enforcement agency has instituted an investigation. - An event has occurred resulting in death or serious bodily injury. - A circumstance has arisen which is likely to cause KIUC to file a lawsuit against someone or some entity. - An employee has made a complaint/allegation/report regarding a violation of law, KIUC policy, or other improper conduct prompting an internal investigation.

-If a staff member of KIUC receives any such complaint, request, subpoena or inquiry, he or she should immediately submit it to the CEO.
-Following consultation with KIUC's General Counsel (or assigned Special Litigation Counsel, if one has been assigned) a determination will be made regarding the need to preserve records.
-If such a need is determined to exist, then KIUC's General Counsel (or assigned Special Litigation Counsel, if one has been assigned) may issue a legal hold notification in the form substantially similar as set out as Appendix III to this policy.
+If a staff member of KIUC receives any such complaint, request, subpoena, or inquiry, he or she should immediately submit it to the CEO.
+Following consultation with KIUC's General Counsel (or assigned special litigation counsel, if one has been assigned) a determination will be made regarding the need to preserve records.
+If such a need is determined to exist, then the General Counsel (or assigned special litigation counsel, if one has been assigned) may issue a legal hold notification.

 The legal hold requires the preservation of all records and other information detailed in the legal hold notice.
-With regard to electronic records and information, all such active, distributed and archived materials must be preserved.
-Back-up tapes containing records or other information redundant to those maintained as active or archived data, will be recycled or destroyed in accordance with KIUC's regular back-up tape policy/practice.
+Regarding electronic records and information, all such active, distributed, and archived materials must be preserved.
+Back-up tapes containing records or other information redundant to those maintained as active or archived data, will be recycled, or destroyed in accordance with KIUC's regular back-up tape policy/practice.